-Bravo Alpha Foundation is a 501 (C) (3) nonprofit community outreach organization.
+Bravo Alpha Foundation is a 501 (C) (3) nonprofit organization.

-Our supporting mission is to promote education, volunteerism and economic impact while advocating while advocating outreach in the communities that support us (Currently the States of North Carolina, South Carolina, Florida, Michigan, Colorado, Oregon and Wisconsin).
+Our supporting mission is to promote education, volunteerism and economic impact while advocating outreach in the communities that support us (Currently the States of North Carolina, South Carolina, Florida, Michigan, Colorado, Oregon and Wisconsin).

 Location: Al Anbar Province, Iraq - From left to right: Dustin Canestorp (Founder), John Eubanks, Ned Nobles, Ryan Lekosky, Briton Beck, Mark Dumas.